 The Group could face potential, significant uncertainty if a second Scottish Referendum were to be held and had a "vote leave" result.
-Although it is, of course, possible that the position on renewables may change, the current Scottish administration has been vociferous in its ongoing support for renewable energy and identify this as a key area of strength for Scotland (the country has very substantial renewable energy resources).
-In the event of this administration achieving its goal of Scottish independence, the expectation would be that it would continue to support renewable energy.
+Although it is, possible that the position on renewable electricity generation may change, the current Scottish administration continues to be very supportive of renewable energy and identify this as a key area of strength for Scotland (the country has very substantial renewable energy resources).
+In the event of Scottish independence, the expectation would be that the administration would continue to support renewable energy generation.
 In particular, SROs are currently eligible for use by UK suppliers in meeting their obligations throughout the UK rather than just Scotland.
 If Scottish independence occurred, there would be concerns about legislative change, potential uncertainty in terms of budgetary constraints and what the impact on the GB grid infrastructure might be.
 In the event of Scotland becoming independent under the current administration and subsequently a different administration being elected, there would again be a possibility of change in policy, although this is no different to the possibility of change in Government UK-wide.